JaydenPagsolingan/PortfolioProjects/Traffic Collisions in San Diego/README.md

 - Created 2 dashboards: One report dashboard and one interactive dashboard to help traffic officers

 ## Insights
-- Traffic collisions have decreased from 2022 to 2023.
-This means the traffic division has improved its efficiency.
+- Traffic collisions have decreased from 2022 to 2023. *The traffic division has improved its efficiency.*
-- The top 5 most collision-prone neighborhoods of 2022 have generally decreased in # of collisions, except Mira Mesa.
-There should be more attention in Mira Mesa.
+- The top 5 most collision-prone neighborhoods of 2022 have generally decreased in # of collisions, except Mira Mesa. *There should be more attention in Mira Mesa.*
-- Neighborhoods with Increased Collisions: Logan Heights, Kearny Mesa, Linda Vista, Grantville, Scripps Ranch.
-Police should be stationed here more.
+- Neighborhoods with Increased Collisions: Logan Heights, Kearny Mesa, Linda Vista, Grantville, Scripps Ranch. *Police should be stationed here more.*
-- Streets with Increased Collisions: El Cajon Blvd, Mira Mesa Blvd, Friars Rd, Imperial Ave, and University Ave.
-Good places for police to start.
+- Streets with Increased Collisions: El Cajon Blvd, Mira Mesa Blvd, Friars Rd, Imperial Ave, and University Ave. *Good places for police to start.*
-- Misellaneous Hazard Violations of the Vehicle Code are a concerning % of the charges.
-	This leaves a big ? on what the primary charges should be if these misc. charges are sorted.
+- Misellaneous Hazard Violations of the Vehicle Code are a concerning % of the charges. *This leaves a big ? on what the primary charges should be if these misc. charges are sorted*
-- The majority of collisions are caused by unsafe turns and speeding.
+- The majority of collisions are caused by unsafe turns and speeding. *More research can be put into finding out how to use emergining technologies to prevent these issues*
-- Unsafe lane changes have decreased, but speeding may increase by the end of 2023.
+- Unsafe lane changes have decreased, but speeding may increase by the end of 2023. *Need to emphasize speeding as a priority for traffic divison officers OR hone in on the most-speeding prone areas*

 ## Thought Process and What I Learned
 Cleaning and exploring the data in SQL took so much longer than it needed to.